gillsB/Alt-Desktop/README.md

 # Alt-Desktop

 An extremely customizable Desktop Alternative.
+Re-write from the ground up in Electron as opposed to the [python build](https://github.com/gillsB/Alternative-Desktop-Python).

 ## REQ: